HoningJade/gradient-checkpointing-from-scratch-with-needle/prose.md

 We implemented gradient checkpoing to build memory-efficient Transformer, which is not included in the original gradient checkpointing paper [1] and thus can be considered as new.
 Since transformers often contain many layers and it is very memory intensive to store the output $N \times N$ attention matrices from every intermediate layers of multi-head attention, we applied gradient checkpoing to Multi-head Attention layer, Layer Norm, ReLU, and Linear layers in Transformer.

-* With Needle, we first enabled lazy evaluation so that we won't save activations during forward computation until `realize_cached_data` is called.
+* **Support gradient checkpointing for a wide range of necessary layers**: With Needle, we first enabled lazy evaluation so that we won't save activations during forward computation until `realize_cached_data` is called.
 Since we set `LAZY_MODE` as True, we completed `make_from_op` method to enable the correct function of lazy evaluation.
 Then, we annotate tensors within module of interest.
 In `autograd.py`, we added a bool `drop` field whose default is False to the `Value` class.
 For all nodes in the modules, we add and set a `drop` property to True.
 In `nn_basic.py`, we wrapped up annotating nodes into an `annotate(out_node, in_nodes)` method for clean interface.
 We added a `gc` filed and `enable_gc` method to the `Module` class.
 Thanks to class inheritance, in classes of layers we want to apply gradient checkpointing, we simply need to call `annotate` method to annotate nodes in the layer if `gc` is True.
 As shown below, we enable selectively drop weights of nodes in layers by keeping activations of nodes every `segment_len`.
 	```
 	# utils for gradient checkpointing
 	def annotate(out_node, in_nodes, cur_index=0, segment_len=None):